arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ### What is Arduino Web Editor?

 [Arduino Web Editor](http://create.arduino.cc/editor) allows you to **write code** and **upload sketches** to any Arduino board after installing a **[simple plug-in](https://create.arduino.cc/getting-started/plugin/welcome) for your browser**.
 Your Sketchbook will be stored in the Cloud and accessible from any device.
-You can even import your Sketchbook via a .zip file.
-Web Editor is part of Arduino Cloud, that simplifies a project by bringing all the different tools you need together in one place.
+If you have a *Free Plan* you can store to a maximum of 100 MB of sketches.
+You can import your Sketchbook via a .zip file.
+Arduino Web Editor is part of Arduino Cloud, that simplifies a project by bringing all the different tools you need together in one place.
 This is a complementary solutions for schools or institutions that don't want to install [Arduino IDE](https://www.arduino.cc/en/software) to program their devices.

 If you want to know more about Arduino Web Editor [visit this link](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor).

 A **lite version of the Web Editor** is included in the Arduino IoT Cloud, under `Things > Sketch`, which is actually a preview of a sketch saved on the Web Editor.
-The editor also has a **Serial Monitor Tool**, which can be opened by clicking the magnifying glass in the toolbar.

 ![Arduino IoT Cloud lite Editor](assets/gs-thing-editor.png)